 incoming students participated in 2019, the first year of Founding Scholars

-The program cost is $80 and will be charged to your student account in August.
-The fee will cover program supplies, t-shirt, Metro card with $10 fare, and 1-2 boxed meals.
-Please note that as GW meal plans will be active during Orientation Week, students will use their GWorld to pay for meals that take place on or around campus.
-We will provide food for activities that are off-campus, away from GWorld vendors.
+$75 per participant.
+The program fee will be charged to your student account in August.
+The fee will cover program supplies, t-shirt, and snacks.
+We will provide food for activities that are off-campus, away from dining halls.

 We do not want program fees to be a barrier to participation.
 Fee waivers are available for those who express financial need.
-If you have questions about fee waivers, please reach out to Jasmine Gillison at [email protected]
+If you have questions about fee waivers, please reach out to the Founding Scholars team at [email protected]

-Please note that you can only participate in one co-curricular program during Orientation Week.
-SEAS students, Women's Leadership Program (WLP), Civic House Scholars, and others with required programming on these program dates are not eligible to participate in Founding Scholars.
+Please note that you can only participate in one pre-orientation program.
+SEAS students, Women’s Leadership Program (WLP), Civic House Scholars, and others with required programming on these program dates are not eligible to participate in Adventure Bound.

-Founding Scholars will take place the evening of Sunday, August 22 through Tuesday, August 24.
-We are still in the process of finalizing program details, but you can check out our 2019 Founding Scholars schedule to gain some insight into what to expect.
+Following the pre-orientation participant move-in on Saturday, August 20, 2022.
+Founding Scholars will take place Sunday, August 21 and Monday, August 22.
+We will be planning the final details of the program throughout the summer, but you can check out our tentative Founding Scholars 2022 schedule to gain some insight into what to expect.